mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## MIT vs. commercial licenses

-MUI has been building MIT-licensed React components since 2014, and we are committed to the continued advancement of the open-source community.
+MUI has been building MIT-licensed React components since 2014, and we are committed to the continued advancement of the open-source libraries.
-You can learn more about our ethos of stewardship in [this document from our company handbook](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).
+You can learn more about our stewardship ethos in [this document from our company handbook](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).

-We offer commercial licenses to developers who need the most advanced features of our components that cannot be easily maintained by the open-source community.
+We offer commercial licenses to developers who need the most advanced features that cannot be easily maintained by the open-source community.
 Commercial licenses enable us to support a full-time staff of engineers, which is simply not possible through the MIT model.

 Rest assured that when we release features commercially, it's only because we believe that you will not find a better MIT-licensed alternative anywhere else.

-See the [Pricing](https://mui.com/pricing/) page for a detailed comparison of features.
+See the [Pricing](https://mui.com/pricing/) page for a detailed feature comparison.

 ## Community Plan

-MUI X's Community Plan is published under an [MIT license](https://tldrlegal.com/license/mit-license) and is [free forever](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd#20f609acab4441cf9346614119fbbac1).
+The free version of MUI X is [published under an MIT license](https://tldrlegal.com/license/mit-license) and is [free forever](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd#20f609acab4441cf9346614119fbbac1).
-This plan contains features that we believe are maintainable by the contributions of the open-source community.
+This version contains features that we believe are maintainable by contributions from the open-source community.

-Community Plan packages:
+Free packages:

 - [`@mui/x-data-grid`](https://www.npmjs.com/package/@mui/x-data-grid)
 - [`@mui/x-date-pickers`](https://www.npmjs.com/package/@mui/x-date-pickers)

-## Pro Plan <span class="plan-pro"></span>
+## Pro version<span class="pro-version"></span>

-The MUI X Pro Plan expands on the limitations of the Community Plan with more advanced features such as multi-filtering, multi-sorting, column resizing and column pinning for the data grid; as well as the date range picker component.
+The Pro version of MUI X expands on the features of the free version with more advanced capabilities such as multi-filtering, multi-sorting, column resizing and column pinning for the data grid; as well as the date range picker component.

-The Pro Plan is available under a commercial license—visit the [Pricing](https://mui.com/pricing/) page for details.
+The Pro version is available under a commercial license—visit [the Pricing page](https://mui.com/pricing/) for details.

-Pro Plan packages:
+Pro version packages:

 - [`@mui/x-data-grid-pro`](https://www.npmjs.com/package/@mui/x-data-grid-pro)
 - [`@mui/x-date-pickers-pro`](https://www.npmjs.com/package/@mui/x-date-pickers-pro)

 :::info
-The features exclusive to the Pro Plan are marked with the <span class="plan-pro"></span> icon across our documentation.
+The features exclusive to the Pro version are marked with the <span class="pro-version"></span> icon throughout the documentation.
 :::

 <div class="only-light-mode">